 How To Spot A Trained Fighter

-So we are back at the pre-fight area, that moment where a guy or girl wants to attack you.
+So we are back to the pre-fight area, that moment where a guy or girl wants to attack you.

 But how do you know if they are any good?
 How do you know if they are a trained fighter or not?